kevin-labtani/Docker-Kubernetes/README.md

 We'll be working with `5-data-volumes` for this module, first we'll dockerize it by writing a `Dockerfile` and building an image `docker build -t feedback-node-app .` and start the container `docker run -p 3000:80 -d --name feedback-app --rm feedback-node-app`

-The app will work, if we write a feedback message title "awesome", we'll then be able to see it at http://localhost:3000/feedback/awesome.txt; the new file `awesome.txt` isn't saved locally though
+The app will work, if we write a feedback message title "awesome", we'll then be able to see it at http://localhost:3000/feedback/awesome.txt; the new file `awesome.txt` isn't saved locally though and is lost if we get rid of the container

 If we keep the same container - by creating it without the `--rm` flag - create a file and then stop and restart the container, the new files will still be there though, that extra data is saved in the container layer of the container (the new files are in the file system of the container)